Minimizing Human Assistance: Augmenting a Single Demonstration for Deep Reinforcement Learning: INTRODUCTION

 \section{INTRODUCTION}

 Reinforcement learning (RL) is widely used to allow robots to autonomously learn how to complete tasks, such as grasping and manipulation \cite{zeng2018, quillen2018, vecerik2019, stulp2012, popov2017, billard2018}, walking \cite{morimoto2004, rudin2022, haarnoja2018, yang2020}, aerial robotic flight \cite{sampedro2018, koch2019}, and many others.
 However, the training process is often both time and resource intensive, even for relatively simple tasks.
 A recent survey paper highlighting the challenges in the field of deep reinforcement learning (DRL), \cite{ibarz2021} noted sample efficiency, reliable and stable learning, and side-stepping exploration challenges all as current bottlenecks.
 As such, finding ways to improve the stability and learning speed of reinforcement learning models is vital to their widespread use.
 One such way is to provide human examples of the task being completed to help guide the reinforcement learning algorithm \cite{nair2018}.
 Although human examples have proven to be effective at increasing the training speed and accuracy of DRL algorithms \cite{nair2018, vecerik2017, zuo2017, hester2017}, they are somewhat counter-productive, as one of the major advantages of DRL is that it can complete tasks without requiring an expert to spend time implementing a controller, or generating numerous demonstrations.
-Additionally, the act of learning how to generate an example can be difficult.
-The demonstration methods that provide the richest information, such as teleoperation, typically are the most difficult for a human to learn to operate, with unintuitive control schemes.
-Virtual reality-based teleoperation addresses this challenge, as in the virtual space, a human can intuitively and easily perform the action without any difficulty, while still generating rich trajectory information.
+Additionally, training human experts to use demonstration methods that provide rich information, such as teleoperation, can be time-consuming.
+However, this challenge can be addressed with virtual reality based teleoperation, because in the virtual space a human can intuitively perform actions without much difficulty, while still generating rich trajectory information.

 In this paper, we propose a middle ground solution to these challenges: a method that uses a single human example, collected through a simple-to-use virtual reality (VR) simulation, to assist with DRL training.
 By limiting the human input as much as possible, this paper endeavors to gain significant training advantages while requiring less than a minute of human input.
 The key aspects of our method are